What is a 541 Trust With Special Power of Appointment?

 Here is the definition of a 541 Trust ®.* A 541 Trust is a trust crafted to utilize Section 541 of the US Bankruptcy Code.
 This section of the code specifies what property is and is not included in the bankruptcy estate.
 This is what it says:

 “11 U.S. Code § 541 – Property of the Estate

 (b) Property of the estate does not include

 (1) any power that the debtor may exercise solely for the benefit of an entity other than the debtor;”

 If we interpret this excerpt from the code, here is what it means.
 It refers to the Property of the Estate, that is, the assets of the person filing bankruptcy, also called the Bankruptcy Estate.
-So, the Bankruptcy Estate does not have the power to assign an asset to someone other than the debtor.
+So, the Bankruptcy Estate does not include assets that the debtor has power to assign to someone other than the debtor.
 The debtor, generally, is the one who filed bankruptcy.

 It is as simple as that.

 Now, some promoters of the Section 541 Trust are using that old law and touting it as the latest and greatest.
 It is not new.
 Moreover, it is not, as you will see below, effective as an asset protection strategy.
 The attorneys on our staff agree.

 After, all a 541 Trust is most certainly “an entity other than the debtor,” which 11 U.S. Code § 541 (b)(1) says that a debtor cannot do.
 Wouldn’t you agree?
 Why does this matter for this US-based trust?
 What other type of trusts can protect you when this one cannot?
 Read below to find out.